 Anything small – earrings, rings, and other jewelry (if the jewelry is on a hanging card, discard the card and place the jewelry into a piece of tissue paper), rolled up dollar bills, a key to something big, like a car.

-Top: Vintage clip-on earring with the clip removed.
-Canister Cover: A piece of a Neiman Marcus Christmas catalog cover.
+Vintage clip-on earring with the clip removed hot glued to the top.
+Cover for Canister: A cut section of a Neiman Marcus Christmas catalog cover.

-Top: A gold and pearl button on top of a larger black button.
-Canister Cover: Scrapbook paper
+A gold and pearl button on top of a larger black button glued onto top.
+Cover for canister: Scrapbook paper

-Top: Mother of pearl button with a tulle rosette and rhinestone button glued on.
-Canister Cover: Gift-wrap
+Mother of pearl button with a tulle rosette and rhinestone button glued on.
+Cover on canister: Gift-wrap

-Top: Square button with a silver pearl button glued on top.
-Canister cover: Wallpaper scrap.
+Square button with a silver pearl button glued on top.
+Cover on Canister: Wallpaper scrap.

 Don’t they make pretty little gift boxes?
 They were practically free – only the cost of the materials I used to decorate them with – most of which were throw-aways, too.